 Be circumspect in your conversation.
 Higher level questions are better.
 For example, “Did someone do something that made you sad or scared?” as opposed to, “Did someone touch you in a way that made you uncomfortable?”
 If the conversation ends with the child corroborating your concerns:

-Take (or if it is not your child, inform and encourage the parents to take) whatever steps are necessary to separate the child from the perpetrator to prevent further victimization.
+Take whatever steps are necessary to separate the child from the perpetrator to prevent further victimization.
 If the perpetrator is an immediate family member, it will probably get ugly before it gets better, but the important consideration is the safety of the child.

 You are not required by law to report the perpetrator, but depending on your circumstances, it is encouraged that you do so to prevent others from being victimized.
 Understand though, that once the authorities are involved, consequences could include jail time, and legal fees, and destroyed relationships and livelihoods.
 You have to decide how to proceed based on your particular circumstances, but be careful who you talk to and how you talk to them.